CMEONE/harker-ms-bell-server/docs/README.md

 ### Offline Mode

-Offline mode enables you to access the Harker Bell Schedule even without an internet connection, after you've visited it at least once.
+Offline mode enables you to access the Harker MS Bell Schedule even without an internet connection, after you've visited it at least once.
 Some older browsers do not support offline mode.
 See the table below for browsers that support this feature.

 Browser | Versions